Adolescence to Young Adult/Secondary Education

 College of Education and Human Development

 365 Education Building, 419-372-7372

 The Adolescence to Young Adult (Secondary) Education major includes licensure specializations in the following areas: Integrated Mathematics, Integrated Social Studies, Integrated Language Arts, Integrated Science, Single Field Science (Life Sciences, Earth Sciences, Physical Sciences-Chemistry, and Physical Sciences-Physics), and Dual Field Sciences (Physical Sciences-Chemistry and Physics, Earth Sciences and Chemistry, Earth Sciences and Physics, Life Sciences and Chemistry, Life Sciences and Physics, and Life Sciences and Earth Sciences).

 Minimal qualifications for a student to be eligible for an Adolescence to Young Adult (ages 12-21) license valid for teaching the content specialization in grades seven through twelve in the State of Ohio include the successful completion of an appropriate program of study, the achievement of a 2.5 accumulative grade point average, and successful completion of the Praxis II content and pedagogy examinations.
-However, BGSU requires an overall GPA of 2.8, a content GPA of 2.8, and successful completion of the appropriate Praxis II content exams to be eligible for admission to the Professional Year.
-To be recommended for a teaching license, BGSU requires majors in the Adolescence to Young Adult (AYA) program to possess an overall GPA of 2.8, a content specialization GPA of 2.8, and successful completion of the appropriate Content and Principles of Learning and Teaching Praxis examinations.
+However, BGSU requires an overall GPA of 3.0, a content GPA of 2.8, and successful completion of the appropriate OAE (Ohio Assessment for Educators) content exams to be eligible for admission to the Professional Year.
+To be recommended for a teaching license, BGSU requires majors in the Adolescence to Young Adult (AYA) program to possess an overall GPA of 3.0, a content specialization GPA of 2.8, and successful completion of the appropriate Content and Principles of Learning and Teaching Praxis examinations.

 Upon completion of the baccalaureate degree, students in the Adolescence to Young Adult (Secondary) Education teacher education program are expected to: